 - Consider clinical trials.
 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment today was approved through a clinical trial.
 The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.

-Do not wait for your doctors to bring up molecular profiling, clinical trials or other treatment options.
+Do not wait for your doctors to bring up these tests or treatment options.
 Tell them what interests you.

 For more free information about pancreatic cancer treatment options, contact a Patient Central Associate.
 Associates can give you lists of specialists near you, run a personalized clinical trial search or connect you to the Know Your Tumor® precision medicine service.

 Communicate with Your Healthcare Team

 Your healthcare team is critical in your journey.
 You should work with your team to make decisions together.

 Clear and open communication with your healthcare team is key to receiving good cancer care.
 Talk to your healthcare professionals about your concerns, feelings and goals.
 Bring up any symptoms or side effects you have.
 Speak up for yourself.